Historical sanctuary

 Sasivekalu Ganesha Temple

-Sasivekalu Ganesha Temple is the Hampi shrine built around its monolithic Ganesha image, and it still reads as a distinct devotional stop where sculpture, pavilion, and hill-edge setting hold together.
+Sasivekalu Ganesha Temple is a Hampi shrine built around a monolithic Ganesha image, joining sculpture, open pavilion, and the temple-and-hill landscape of the World Heritage site.

 What stands out

-UNESCO frames Hampi as a vast Vijayanagara sacred landscape of temple complexes, monolithic shrines, bazaar streets, and ritual routes set among the boulder hills and the Tungabhadra basin.
+Hampi includes temple complexes, monolithic shrines, bazaar streets, and ritual routes among boulder hills and the Tungabhadra basin, so this compact shrine belongs to a much larger sacred landscape.

 FAQ